HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Quick Fix

-1. Make sure your teen knows the difference between true, physical hunger and head hunger.
-Head hunger makes you think you’re hungry when what’s driving the appetite is actually boredom, emotions or other.
+1. Make sure teens know the difference between true, physical hunger and “head hunger.”
+Head hunger is psychological hunger, or thinking you’re hungry without the appetite signals in the body.
+Head hunger is actually boredom, emotions, a habit, or something else.

 2. If your teen is truly hungry, consider some of these healthier late night snacks.

-Fiber is found in fruits, vegetables and whole grains.
-It’s one of those “filling” nutrients, helping all kids feel full after eating a meal or snack containing it.
+Fiber is found in a variety of fruits, vegetables, and whole grains.
+It’s one of those “filling” nutrients, helping teens feel full after eating a meal or snack.

-Yet, so many teens opt for drive-through food, or other unhealthy fare, and in doing so, they often miss out on fiber.
+Yet, so many teens opt for fast food, convenience foods, or unhealthy ultra-processed foods, and in doing so, they often miss getting enough fiber in their diet.

 Quick Fix